ShanchaiZ/TheCampingSpot/README.md

 Reviews: made associations between user rating and reviews with its campground. atm: 1 campground > many rating rendered on campground show template!

-then reorganized into routes and using express router. then added express sessions: to add flash messages (for error and sucessful actions) and for authentication in future!
+then reorganized into routes and using express router. then added express sessions: to add flash messages (for error and sucessful actions)

+authentication:

 Basic set up of campground rating app that has CRUD infrastructure
 To-do:
 * majority of modeling info
 * styling
-* User authentication
+* User authentication  (using passport.js )
 * Reviews - 1 campground > many rating.
 In Future: 1 user > many campground > many rating?. also will need to delete ALL reviews once associated campground is deleted.
 * maps